CBEP-SoCB-Details/CBEP_OA/Derived_Data/Data_Review_And_Filtering.md

 # Corrections

-In downstream analysis steps, We uncovered duplicate dates and times, but al lduiplicate rows lack data, specifically from January of 2016.
+In downstream analysis steps, We uncovered duplicate dates and times, but all duplicate rows lack data, specifically from January of 2016.
 We filter them out here.

 ## Records that have no Data